JanHerca/urantiapedia/output/wikijs/en/article/Diego_V_Seoane/Un_Camino_para_acercarse_a_la_Conciencia_de_Dios.md

 Jesus gives us the key again: “Be perfect, as your Father who is in heaven is”.
 How do you suggest we accomplish this?
 Well, I humbly understand that trying to do perfectly all our activities, from the most prosaic to the most sublime.

 But let's break this down a bit.
-Now we can turn to the LU, which tells us more or less the following:
+Now we can turn to the UB, which tells us more or less the following:

 The mortal man, who manages to overcome his animal nature, automatically makes the third circle (the one corresponding to the Divine Minister; I understand it easier if I call it Earthly Mother).
 But how is this achieved?
 I think we will have to investigate what LOVE really is.
 How can we approach this concept?
 We know that God is ABSOLUTE and INFINITE LOVE.